Top 4 Things to Consider Before Getting Started With SEO

 - Understand the difficulty in outranking competitors in SERPs

 To begin analysing your competitor, you need to have access to an SEO analysis tool.
-However, if you find this task daunting, you can always seek the services for an SEO agency and let them do the auditing for you.
+However, if you find this task daunting, you can always seek the services of an SEO agency and let them do the auditing for you.

 Analyse the Competitive Landscape